ajaym416/Live-face-detection/README.md

 ***Treeleaf AI Challenge 2020***

-Liveness detection is a challenging task given the number of different scenarios live HD fake video, lightning conditions and deep fakes.
+Liveness detection is a challenging task given the number of different scenarios live HD fake video, lightning conditions,printed-photo attach, replay attack, and 3-D mask attack and deep fakes.
 This liveness detection uses the mtcnn to detect the face and then after extracting the face , it uses the same frame to classify whether the face is live or not.
 Further, the eyes are extracted from the face and